-Display Component Manufacturing (e.g., Touch Sensors, Backlights, Optical Films, LEDs, Cover Glass, etc.).
+Display Component Manufacturing (e.g., Touch Sensors, Backlights, Optical Films, LEDs, Cover Glass, etc.)

 Finished display products include a variety of components complementing the display panel in the target application.
-Papers focused on the manufacture of such components are encouraged, including touch sensors, backlight and frontlight light guides, optical films, protective cover glass, and others.
+Papers focused on the manufacture of such components are encouraged, including touch sensors, backlight and frontlight light guides, optical films, protective cover glasses, and others.
+Papers are also encouraged in topics related to manufacturing scale-up for new technologies such as quantum-dot-based applications.

-Display Module Manufacturing including Panel and Module Assembly.
+Display Module Manufacturing including Panel and Module Assembly for All Display Technologies

-Emissive, non-emissive, LCOS, DLP, OLED, FED, reflective displays, and MEMS, as well as other display types each have individual assembly and packaging requirements.
-Papers describing display module assembly, including plate-to-plate alignment and encapsulation techniques, interconnect technologies such as ACF, and other flex and chip attach methods will be addressed in this session.
+AMLCDs, OLED displays, projection displays, and other emissive and non-emissive displays, including MEMS as well as other display types each have individual assembly and packaging requirements.
+Papers describing display module assembly, including plate-to-plate alignment and encapsulation techniques, interconnect technologies, such as ACF, and other flex and chipattach methods will be addressed in this session.
 Further, papers are encouraged on topics related to materials, processes, and equipment enabling module assembly of display panels and associated components, including touch panels, backlights, cover glass, etc.